davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/00-overview.md

 The above example is simple: a function that depends on a single other function.
 In many applications, the dependencies are much more complex.
 At runtime, a single request will be serviced by many objects, and each of those objects can have many exposed methods, with only a few of them used.

-This leads to unnecessary coupling between objects.
+This leads to increased *coupling* between objects.

 The techniques used to make our hard dependencies "softer" also tend to have the effect of making their interactions more *explicit*.